 This is granted to PSA members of 5 years standing or more for service to photography.

 This is granted to holders of the APSA award to PSA members of 5 years standing or more for service to photography, since the award of APSA.

 This is granted to PSA members generally for very long periods of outstanding service to photography and PSA in particular.

 PSA runs an awards scheme, recognising success in Exhibitions sponsored by them.
-They start with “Star Ratings” which recognises the accumulation of specific numbers of Acceptances from specific numbers of different images.
-These are gained separately for a number of photographic disciplines, such as PDI, Prints, Nature, etc.
+They start with “Star Ratings” which recognises the accumulation of Acceptances from different images in different disciplines including PDI, Prints, Nature, Travel, 3D and Photojournalism.

 1 Star 18 acceptances from 6 different photographs